chachachis/sgxdb/README.md

 Submitted by Christina Chin in partial fulfillment of the requirements for the MSc Degree in Computing Science of Imperial College, September 2021.

 ## System Requirements
-an x86-64 machine with system support for SGX1 is required.
+A x86-64 machine with system support for SGX1 is required.
 Note that SGX must be both supported and enabled from the system BIOS settings.
 Detailed instructions can be found in the [Open Enclave documentation](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Windows.md).
 This repository was built using the the Microsoft C++ (MSVC) C and C++ compilers downloaded using Microsoft Visual Studio Build Tools 2019.
 Using other C++ compilers may lead to compiler errors.

 The latest installation of CMake is also required to build this project.